 Your privacy is important to us.
-We are committed to best practice privacy protection and we will do our best to protect your personal information if you share it with us.
-We collect personal information on our website to enable us to provide you with our services.
+We are committed to protecting your privacy and we will do our best to protect your personal information if you share it with us.

 What is personal information?

 You are not obliged to disclose to us your personal or sensitive information, but if you would like us to provide services to you we will require some of your personal information.

 Personal information we collect and method of collection

 You may provide us with your personal information in a number of ways, for example: by completing forms on our website located at https://mccarthypartners.com.au/ (“Website”); by sending us emails; by calling us; during face-to-face and audio-visual meetings; by completing and returning forms and questionnaires that we send you; by providing us with documents (including your ID documents); by having your ID verified by Australia Post or another identity agent we use; and otherwise.